 How To Help Your Homeschooler Make Friends

-These are just a few easy ways that you can help your homeschooling child socialize and connect with peers.
+For younger children, reading books about friendship for kids is a great way to introduce them to what it means to be a friend and growing those relationships.
+Below are just a few easy ways that you can help your homeschooling child socialize and connect with peers.

 Sign up for a homeschool support group

 These groups take many forms, but almost all provide a great way to get connected with other families who homeschool.
 Aside from providing parents a sense of community, these groups allow your child a chance to spend time with peers by coordinating play dates, field trips, and other events and activities.
 A quick Google search will help you identify some groups in your area.
 As some groups have age limitations or religious affiliations, it’s smart to do your research to see which group is best suited for your family.

 Finding a home church and attending regularly will provide many opportunities for your kids, and you, to make friends and find a solid social network.
 Look for a church that has programs, services, and small groups for kids and teens.
 Your family can also serve in church and this is a great way to meet and interact with people of all ages.

 Spend time in places where your child can meet other kids

 Your homeschooler is going to have a hard time making friends at home.
 Instead, get out of the house and seek out fun, kid-friendly places.
 Your local playground, bowling alley, arcade, children’s museum, or library are great places to start.
 If you want to create a more engaging and safe play environment for children, you should consider playground markings for schools as they can enhance both physical activity and learning opportunities.
 Go to wetpourcontractors.co.uk to learn more about the benefits of playground markings.
 Visiting during the summer months can be a great way to let your kid meet kids from traditional schools, but if you’re specifically looking to help them befriend other homeschoolers, swing by during the day while school is in session.
 Most of the kids you’ll encounter will likely be homeschooled, too!